Introduction

 Natural sources and application

-Green tea can be consumed as a beverage or used in skincare products such as masks, toners, and creams.
-For optimal results, green tea extract should be incorporated into your skincare routine regularly.
+Green tea can be consumed as a beverage or used in skincare products like masks, toners, and creams.
+For optimal results, green tea extract should be regularly incorporated into your skincare routine.

-Nutrador® Green Tea 500 mg capsules are packed with anti-inflammatory antioxidants.
+The Green Tea 500 mg Capsules by Nutrador® are packed with anti-inflammatory antioxidants.

 Resveratrol is a polyphenol found in grapes, red wine, peanuts, and some berries.
-It has powerful anti-aging properties and protects the skin from environmental damage.
+It has strong anti-aging properties and protects the skin from environmental damage.

 Benefits of Resveratrol